ashismo/ashismo.github.com/_posts/codequality/2016-04-19-Jenkins-Java-Continuous-Integration.md

 2 | Continuos Integration | It refers to the modified code getting added into the pipeline continuously.
 3 | Continuous Delivery | It refers to the logical step to ship the production ready code 4 | Continous Deployment | Production ready code gets deployed at this stage automatically.

+## Jenkins setup

+* Install Jenkins from sources available in the internet.
+You can download the war file and place it in webapps in tomcat and hit [a link](http://localhost:8080/jenkins/)
+*